Measuring Structural Political Fragmentation: Theoretical framework

 We can then measure the fragmentation from level $\ell$ to $\ell+1$ as the weighted average of the effective branching factors of the communities from $\ell$ to $\ell+1$:

 where $N$ is the number or nodes in the network.
 The fragmentation at level~$\ell$ is $1$ when there is no effective branching and increases when the split communities at level~$\ell+1$ become more numerous and evenly sized.
-We then aggregate across levels by taking the average value of fragmentation scores of levels 1 to $L-1$, where $L$ is the number of levels.
-This score provides a measure of fragmentation for the whole network by considering divisions at various resolution levels.
+We then measure the overall effective branching factor, denoted EBF, as the average fragmentation score over levels 1 to $L-1$, where $L$ is the number of levels.
+This score quantifies fragmentation across the entire network by accounting for divisions at multiple resolution levels.

-To further dissect fragmentation of different ideological groups, we extend the metric to left-leaning and right-leaning communities.
-The fragmentation from level $\ell$ to $\ell +1$ for left-leaning and right-leaning communities is computed using equation (\ref{eq:frag_l}) restricted on the subgraph consisting of only left-leaning or right-leaning nodes, respectively, while keeping the same multilevel community partition as the original network.

-These scores facilitate a granular comparison of structural fragmentation across ideological groups, identifying factions characterized by either balanced branching or deeply nested subdivisions across scales.